 Here are some things you might not know about Yellowstone.

-Despite the majority of Yellowstone National Park being in Wyoming, there is a small percentage that is in Montana where the show is based.
+The majority of Yellowstone National Park is in Wyoming, but there is a small percentage that is in Montana, where the show is based.
 Shooting locations include parts of Montana as well as Utah.
-Some filming locations include Park City, Utah, the Chief Joseph Ranch in Montana, and Darby, Montana, according to IMDb.

 Before appearing together in Yellowstone, Wes Bentley and Danny Huston previously appeared together in season four of American Horror Story.